marcupan/keenOn-orchestrator/README.md

 ## Overview

-This repository serves as the **orchestration layer** for deploying the entire project.
+This repository is the **orchestration layer** for deploying the entire project.
 It includes:
 - **Docker Compose** configuration for multi-service deployment.
 - **Nginx** configuration to handle reverse proxy and routing.
 - **Submodules** for the individual services: